 In inpatient hospice, a nurse may be present at multiple deaths per week.
 In home hospice, you’ll likely lose 1–3 patients per week across your caseload, sometimes more during a busy stretch.
 Over the course of a year, this is a significant volume of grief – not just patient deaths but the grief of families you’ve come to know.

-The difference between nurses who sustain this work for decades and those who burn out in 18 months often isn’t resilience in the abstract — it’s whether they have structured ways to process what they carry.
+What separates nurses who sustain this work for decades from those who leave within a couple of years has less to do with resilience in the abstract than with whether they have structured ways to process what they carry.
 Nurses who thrive tend to have active rituals: debriefs with colleagues, honest conversations with supervisors, strong boundaries between work identity and home identity.
 Nurses who struggle tend to either suppress grief entirely (leading to emotional numbing) or carry it without support (leading to exhaustion).

 If you don’t currently have these habits, they can be built.
 But you need to build them before you hit a wall, not after.